jhuggett/vercel-remove-multiple-projects/README.md

 # TUI for deleting multiple Vercel projects

+The reason I built this, was to easily deal with the 100+ projects I had accrued while building out a CMS integration with Vercel.
+Manually deleting each one was so daunting, that instead, I spent even more time to build a tool that'll do it for me (as one does).

+## Instructions

 Make sure you have the Vercel CLI installed globally first.
 Install it by running `npm i -g vercel` (see [here](https://vercel.com/docs/cli#introduction/installing-the-cli) for more information).